MonoPhype/Better-Recommended/README.md

 E.g. "https://www.twitch.tv/loltyler1/videos?filter=archives&sort=timeLOL" would be the same as "twitch.tv/loltyler1".
 Not every line in the file has to be a url.

-After running scrape.py open the HTML pages.
+After running scrape.py open the HTML files.

 Tor browser must be closed before running the script.
 If a problem occurs, quit Tor with the system monitor.